 Cavaliers also suffer with some other common problems.
 Very often they have bad teeth requiring extraction and regular dental work.
 Their mouths are small and overcrowded, without good dental hygiene and good food they will need to be anesthetised for a dental procedure, often yearly.

 We have seen many Cavaliers with knee problems, most commonly luxating patellas requiring surgery and cruciate damage.
-Hip dysplasia can occur, as with other breeds, which again may require very expensive salvage surgery or long term physiotherapy and pain relief.
+Hip dysplasia is quite common, as with other breeds, which again may require surgery or long term physiotherapy and pain relief.

 A misconception with Cavaliers being prone to being overweight has led to many owners thinking this is normal for the breed.
 Carrying too much weight not only impacts the joints leading to knee and hip problems, but also impacts the heart and makes it work much harder- a problem that Cavaliers struggle with too much already.
 We have our own 'Cavalier Fat Club' group for owners to join, it is very friendly and supportive.